libp2p/js-libp2p-examples/chat/README.md

 Both examples will benefit from you using the provided [Bootstrap][bootstrap] node.
 You can view the README there.

+## Resources

+You can follow along with the [IPFS Camp 2019 Workshop slide deck](https://docs.google.com/presentation/d/1a_BjIM4ORQchnMNjOMO-wCDW2VS5nXeKXIbWSEqf9jY) if you'd like more information.
+Make sure to view the speaker notes if the slides aren't clear.

 ## Setup
 **Important**: If you are running through this example by yourself you will need to run the Bootstrap node.
 If you are doing this with others on a local network (such as IPFS Camp), only 1 person should run the bootstrap server as its Peer ID is static.